 Add the hot cooked and drained peas to the sauce and stir to blend.

 Taste and add a dash of ground nutmeg, freshly ground black pepper, and salt, to taste.

 How to Cook Fresh Shelled Peas

-- French Method: Line a saucepan with large lettuce leaves.
+French Method: Line a saucepan with large lettuce leaves.
 Add enough water to cover the lettuce.
-Add the peas, dot with butter, and top with one or two lettuce leaves.
+Add the peas, dot with butter, and top with 1 or 2 lettuce leaves.
 Cover the saucepan and cook over medium low heat for 8 to 10 minutes, or until the peas are tender.
 This method can be used with frozen petite peas as well.